asharahmed/asharahmed/README.md

 ⏩ Development at [@cds-snc](https://github.com/cds-snc)

-🤔 I’m looking for mentorship on front-end software development!
+🤔 I’m looking for mentorship on modern front-end software development and frameworks!

 📫 How to reach me: [email me!](mailto:ashar@aahmed.ca)